ACEnglish/kanpig/README.md

 When building the distance matrix for kmedoid clustering, reads with different haplotagging HPs or in different MeanShift clusters will have the distance increased by `*= 1+weight`.

-### `--lengthonly`
-(Experimental) Only cluster haplotypes based on lengths with MeanShift.
-This is ~3x faster, but comes at a cost to genotyping accuracy and mendelian consistency rate.

 # 🎨 Mosaic Mode

 Reads of samples from a single individual are pooled together and genotyped with the expectation that germline and